mc²56 - Fader Strip Controls

 3a.
 Free Controls

 On a single-fader panel, every fader strip includes four assignable Free Controls (FCs).
-These provide local (de-central) control of channel parameters.

-The controls are color-coded, making it easy to distinguish between the parameter types: EQ (blue), dynamics (magenta), aux sends (green), etc.
+The controls are color-coded, making it easy to distinguish between the parameter types: EQ (blue), dynamics (magenta), aux sends (green), etc. The current function and value are shown on the surface displays.

 - Turn for fine adjustment OR push down and turn for coarse adjustment*.